Be HMRC AER-compliant in 72 hours.Get the AER Compliance Pack for UK fleet managers.

-UK EV Fleet Sales 2025: Record September and Top 10 Electric Models
+UK EV Fleet Sales September 2025 – Top 10 Electric Models

 The UK electric vehicle market hit new heights in September 2025, driven by fresh government incentives, fleet demand and the new 75-plate launch.